 How have forests affected your life today?Have you had your breakfast?
 Travelled to work in a bus or car?
 Sat on a chair?
 Made a shopping list?
 Got a parking ticket?
 Blown your nose into a tissue?
 Forest products are a vital part of our daily lives in more ways than we can imagine.

-All the activities listed above directly or indirectly involve forests.
+Over 2 billion people rely on forestsForests provide us with shelter, livelihoods, water, food and fuel security.
+All these activities directly or indirectly involve forests.
 Some are easy to figure out - fruits, paper and wood from trees, and so on.
-Others are less obvious - by-products that go into the manufacture of other everyday items like medicines, cosmetics and detergents.
+Others are less obvious, such as by-products that go into everyday items like medicines, cosmetics and detergents.

-Between 1990 and 2015, the world lost some 129 million ha of forest, an area the size of South Africa.
+Over 1.6 billion peoples' livelihoods depend on forestsIn addition, 750 million people live in forests, including 60 million indigenous people.Yet, we are losing them.
+Between 1990 and 2020, the world lost some 178 million hectares of forest, an area the size of Libya.
 When we take away the forest, it is not just the trees that go.
 The entire ecosystem begins to fall apart, with dire consequences for all of us.